Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 Like other supervised algorithms, decision tree makes a trade-off between over-fitting and under-fitting and how to choose the hyper-parameters of decision tree such as the max depth?
 The regularization techniques in regression may not suit the tree algorithms such as LASSO.

 **Pruning** is a regularization technique for tree-based algorithm.
 In arboriculture, the reason to prune tree is [because each cut has the potential to change the growth of the tree, no branch should be removed without a reason.
 Common reasons for pruning are to remove dead branches, to improve form, and to reduce risk.
 Trees may also be pruned to increase light and air penetration to the inside of the tree’s crown or to the landscape below. ](https://www.treesaregood.org/treeowner/pruningyourtrees)

 <img title = "pruning" src="https://www.treesaregood.org/portals/0/images/treeowner/pruning1.jpg" width="40%" />

-In machine learning, we prune the decision tree to make a balance between over-fitting and under-fitting.
+In machine learning, it is to avoid the overfitting, to make a balance between over-fitting and under-fitting and boost the generalization ability.
 The important step of tree pruning is to define a criterion be used to determine the correct final tree size using one of the following methods:

 1. Use a distinct dataset from the training set (called validation set), to evaluate the effect of post-pruning nodes from the tree.
 2. Build the tree by using the training set, then apply a statistical test to estimate whether pruning or expanding a particular node is likely to produce an improvement beyond the training set.